mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 In above-mentioned case the user-defined variable would only be updated in the master where query would be routed due to `INSERT` statement.

+`max_sescmd_history` sets a limit on how many session commands each session can execute before the connection is closed.
+The default is an unlimited number of session commands.

+	max_sescmd_history=1500

+When a limitation is set, it effectively creates a cap on the session's memory consumption.
+This might be useful if connection pooling is used and the sessions use large amounts of session commands.

 An example of Read/Write Split router configuration :

 ```